U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 Automation and Job Loss

-3. Education and training
+3. Education and training for the 21st century economy

-• Employers must give notice, retraining, and compensation to workers when deploying digital technologies that will change or displace workers, and give priority to current workers when filling new positions.
+• Employers must give notice, retraining, and compensation to workers when deploying digital technologies that will change jobs or displace workers, and give priority to current workers when filling new positions.

-• Employers must consult workers when implementing a consequential workplace technology and share the results of impact assessments with workers.
+• Employers must consult workers when implementing consequential workplace technology and share the results of impact assessments with workers.

 • Businesses cannot train an AI model with a worker’s work product (e.g., digital likeness, expertise, voice, writing, art, music), or use a worker’s digital replica without receiving express and informed consent and potentially giving the creator credit and compensation.